 Most of these sites don’t “create” business listings in the traditional sense.
 Rather, all businesses in a geographical area are compiled so as to offer a comprehensive listings service to consumers.
 Often featuring customer reviews, they are of particular interest to companies concerned about online reputation management.
 Good or bad customer reviews on these sites can make or break a business’s reputation.

-Given the abundance of such sites, many companies — especially those with limited staffs and budgets — simply accept that there’s little they can do to manage their online reputations.
+Given the abundance of such sites, many companies—especially those with limited staff and budgets—simply accept that there’s little they can do to manage their online reputations.
 But this simply isn’t true.
 There are now many companies dedicated to monitoring and protecting a business’s online reputation, and they provide a variety of services tailored to your specific needs and resources.